abhiTronix/deffcode/docs/recipes/advanced/update-metadata.md

 We'll discuss video metadata extraction using both these APIs briefly in the following recipes:

-!!! quote "This feature is not yet fully explored, but in the near future you'll be able to use it to dynamically alter FFmpeg Pipeline in FFdecoder API for changing any property _(frame-size, pixel-format, etc.)_ of your video frames in real-time like a pro.
-Stay tuned :wink:"
+!!! quote "This feature is not yet fully explored, but in the near future you'll be able to use it to dynamically alter any FFmpeg Pipeline property of your video frames _(such as frame-size, pixel-format, etc.)_ in real-time like a pro.
+Stay tuned :smiley:"

 &thinsp;